 Leah Hampton writes about Appalachia, corpses, ecoanxiety, and smart women.
+She currently serves as the Environmental Humanities Fellow in Residence at the University of Idaho.
 Her debut collection, F*ckface and Other Stories, was released by Henry Holt and was named one of the best books of 2020 by The Paris Review, the New York Public Library, Slate, and others.
 A graduate of the Michener Center for Writers, she has been awarded multiple prizes and fellowships including UT-Austin’s Keene Prize for Literature and the Phillip Roth residency at the Stadler Center for Poetry.
 Her work has appeared in Ecotone, Guernica, McSweeneys, Electric Literature, storySouth, LitHub, and many other elsewheres.
 She lives in the Blue Ridge Mountains near the Great Smoky Mountains National Park.